cgiacomini/vagrant--kubernetes/examples/008-Services/001-Service-ClusterIP/README.md

 ````
 ![PODs and Cluster Network](../../../doc/PODsAndClusterNetwork.jpg)

-* Pods **labels** (key-value pairs) are used by services to identify the pods  should forward the requests to.
+* PODs's **labels**_ (key-value pairs) are used by services to identify the pods to forward requests to
-* POD's containers **exposed ports** are used by services to identify to which port should the request send to.
+* PODs's containers_ **exposed ports**_ are used by services to identify to which port the request should be sent to.
-* Services selectors are used to identify the pods with the given labels and to which should forward the requests to.
+* Services **selectors** are used to identify the pods with the given labels and to which should forward the requests to.
-* Service **port** define the port exposed by the service and **targetPort** define the pods target port to which the requests will be send to.
+* Service **port** define the port exposed by the service and **targetPort** define the PODs target port to which the requests will be sent to.
 ![ClusterIP Service](../../../doc/ClusterIPService.jpg)

 ## Deploy ClusterId service